-Kerry said he hoped President Barack Obama and Russian President Vladimir Putin would talk soon and implementation could begin after that.
+Kerry said he hoped that President Barack Obama and Russian President Vladimir Putin would talk soon and implementation could begin after that.

-He said the details such as enforcement still needed to be resolved, and that the international community was “closer to a ceasefire today than we have been”.
+He said the details such as enforcement still needed to be resolved and that the international community was “closer to a ceasefire today than we have been”.

 The Russian foreign ministry confirmed that Lavrov and Kerry had spoken about conditions for a ceasefire in Syria on the telephone on Sunday.

-It said discussions were on ceasefire conditions, which would exclude operations against organisations “recognised as terrorist by UN Security Council”.
+It said the discussions were on ceasefire conditions, which would exclude operations against organisations “recognised as terrorist by UN Security Council”.

-The groups said they would agree provided there were guarantees that government forces and its allies would respect a ceasefire, sieges were lifted and aid deliveries permitted across the country.
+The groups said that they would agree provided there were guarantees that government forces and its allies would respect a ceasefire, sieges were lifted and aid deliveries permitted across the country.